Joey-Yuan/rainfall/README.md

 # Rainfall Visualization

-Visualize rainfall data for Hong Kong districts with animated pixel puddles.
+Visualize rainfall data for Hong Kong districts in September 23th, 2025 at 18：00 with animated pixel puddles.
 This interactive mouse-based project documents the rainfall recorded across various districts in Hong Kong during the first rain brought by Typhoon Ragasa.

 By clicking on the project, a randomly selected district's rainfall data from that period will be displayed.